orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

     value="reCAPTCHA"/>
 ```

-You can set this property to either `reCAPTCHA` or `SimpleCaptcha`, depending on the captcha implementation you want to use (also see: [Which captcha is right for you](FIXME Form Runner ~ XBL Components ~ Captcha#which-captcha-is-right-for-you)).
+You can set this property to either `reCAPTCHA` or `SimpleCaptcha`, depending on the captcha implementation you want to use (also see: [Which captcha is right for you](../../form-runner/component/captcha.md).
 Setting it to blank (empty string), won't show a captcha, which is the default.
 Instead of stars (`*`) in the name of the first property, use specific app/form names for the captcha to only show on certain forms.

 If using the reCAPTCHA, also add the following properties to specify your reCAPTCHA public and private keys.
 You can get those by [signing up for reCAPTCHA][11].